feathersjs/docs/faq/readme.md

 For any of the feathers database/ORM adapters you can just use [hooks](../api/hooks.md) to fetch data from other services.

 This is a better approach because it keeps your application database agnostic and service oriented.
 By referencing the services (using `app.service().find()`, etc.) you can still decouple your app and have these services live on entirely separate machines or use entirely different databases without having to change any of your fetching code.
 We show how to associate data in a hook in the [chat guide](../guides/chat/processing.md).
-An alternative is the [populate hook in feathers-hooks-common](https://feathers-plus.github.io/v1/feathers-hooks-common/#populate).
+An alternative are the [fastJoin](https://feathers-plus.github.io/v1/feathers-hooks-common/#fastjoin) or [populate](https://feathers-plus.github.io/v1/feathers-hooks-common/#populate) in [feathers-hooks-common](https://feathers-plus.github.io/v1/feathers-hooks-common/).

 #### The ORM way